dylanpinn/MAT1830/lectures/lecture-10.tex.md

 $$a_0 3^0 + a_1 3^1 + a_2 3^2 + a_3 3^3 + \dots$$

 Where $a_0, a_1, a_2, a_3, \dots$ are all in {0,1,2}, however.

+## 10.2 Well-ordering and descent

+Induction expresses the fact that each natural number $n$ can be reached by starting at 0 and going upwards (e.g. adding 1) a finite number of times.

+Equivalent facts are that it is only a finite number of steps, _downwards_ from any natural number to 0, that _any descending sequence of natural numbers is finite_, and that _any set of natural numbers has a least element._

+This property is called _well-ordering_ of the natural numbers.
+It is often convenient to arrange a proof to "work downwards" and appeal to well-ordering by saying that the process of working downwards must eventually stop.

+Such proofs are equivalent to induction, though they are sometimes called "infinite descent" or similar.